PhD student in Applied Mathematics and Computer Science at DTU

 Head-to-head comparison of modular vaccines developed using different capsid virus-like particle backbones and antigen conjugation systems

-I have a dual background in life science and computer science, holding degrees in both Molecular Biomedicine and Machine Learning & Data Science from the University of Copenhagen.
+I came to ML from a life-science background, holding degrees in both Molecular Biomedicine and Machine Learning & Data Science from the University of Copenhagen.

-My experimental research focused on virology and vaccine design.
+My earlier research was in virology and vaccine design.
 I studied the Hepatitis C Virus at Osaka University’s RIMD under Yoshiharu Matsuura (2017) and for my bachelor’s project at Hvidovre Hospital with Jens Bukh (2018).
-Subsequently, my master’s thesis (2018-2020) in Adam Sander’s lab centered on cVLP-based vaccines, where I supported the preclinical development of the ABNCoV2 COVID-19 vaccine, which has since proven highly successful in clinical trials.
+My master’s thesis (2018-2020) in Adam Sander’s lab supported preclinical development of the ABNCoV2 COVID-19 vaccine, which has since proven highly successful in clinical trials.

-My transition towards computational work includes my role as a student bioinformatician at LEO Pharma, where I built data analysis pipelines for omics data.
-For my final project in Machine Learning (2022-2023), I had the opportunity to work with Wouter Boomsma on deep learning models for protein sequences and structures.
+I shifted toward computation as a student bioinformatician at LEO Pharma, where I built data analysis pipelines for omics data.
+For my final project in Machine Learning (2022-2023), I worked with Wouter Boomsma on deep learning models for protein sequences and structures.